 My first major purchase was a lime green Kartell Mademoiselle chair.
 At the time, I didn’t know the background of the iconic brand; I just knew that the chair had to come home with me!

+What first brought you professionally to the world of design?
+Did you plan on making a career out of your passion, or did you find yourself here over time?
 I did not think I would ever make a career out of being creative; I had put my creative pursuits away in my early twenties.
 It was only over the last six years that the passion reignited.
 I found a lane, a style.
 This evolved into exhibiting, cultivating collectors and more asks for commissioned work.
 This path eventually forced me to think about how I wanted to evolve.
-Design is a natural extension of creating art.
+Design is a natural extension of creating art. | Photo Credit: Christina Jones @christinajonesphoto |

 How would you describe your style?
 Do you have a predominant style, or does your inspiration and artistic process at the time shape your work more than a dedication to a particular look?